silver-ag/42/README.md

 ## Restrictions and Specifics

-Because the number 1 is equal to the number 01, you can't use a `+` as the last instruction of a 42 program.
+Because the number 1 is equal to the number 01, you can't use `+` as the last instruction(s) of a 42 program.
 This makes no difference to its power, since you can use `++-` (represented by a number starting '100...' in base 9) instead.

 This implementation allows cell values to be any integer.
 You can execute a negative number, the result is the same as for its absolute value.